PurdueECE264/2018SpringProblems/HW05/README.md

 4. `database.txt` - This is the database file which stores all student's info.
 5. `obj/pe04.o` - This object stores the definition of functions in previous homework, you should include this file when using gcc to compile your code.
 Otherwise, you can not use the `Connect()` and `Close()` functions from previous homework.
 6. expected/ - This directroy contains expected output of the following commands.
-	1. sortbyage.txt - ./pe05 database.txt -a sortbyage.txt
+	1. sortbyage.txt - ./pe05 database.txt -a sortbyage.txt.
+You will create a file named sortbyage.txt with database info sorted by age.
-	2. sortbyname.txt - ./pe05 database.txt -n sortbyname.txt
+	2. sortbyname.txt - ./pe05 database.txt -n sortbyname.txt.
+You will create a file named sortbyname.txt with database info sorted by name.
-	3. dbnotexist.txt - ./pe05 blablabla -n dbnotexist.txt
+	3. dbnotexist.txt - ./pe05 blablabla -n dbnotexist.txt.
+You will print "Fail to open database.\n Fail to connect to db.\n" to screen and no file will be created.
-	4. notaorn.txt - ./pe05 database.txt -k notaorn.txt
+	4. notaorn.txt - ./pe05 database.txt -k notaorn.txt.
+You will print "Wrong arguments\n" to screen and no file will be created.
-	5. argcnot4.txt - ./pe05 database.txt
+	5. argcnot4.txt - ./pe05 database.txt.
+You will print "Wrong arguments\n" to screen and no file will be created.
-	6. filefail.txt - ./pe05 database.txt -a file.txt <br>
+	6. filefail.txt - ./pe05 database.txt -a file.txt.
+You will print "Fail to open a file\n Fail to write to db\n" to screen and no file will be created. <br>
 		To test this you can create "file.txt" first and make it not writable by typing "chmod 444 file.txt" to change the file permission.
 	7. We will run valgrind for each command and check whether your code has memory issues.